-Global beverage major Coca-Cola plans to launch fully recyclable polyethylene terephthalate (PET) bottles, made with 100% plant-based material, as part of its next generation sustainable packaging initiative.
+Global beverage major Coca-Cola launched PlantBottle™, a fully-recyclable polyethylene terephthalate (PET) bottle made with 100% plant-based material, in June 2015, as part of its next-generation sustainable packaging initiative.

-The company's existing PlantBottle™ packaging introduced in 2009 comprises of 30% plant-based PET and 70% purified terephthalic acid (PTA).
-Coca-Cola aims to replace the PTA component with plant-based PET for its entire range of PET plastic bottles by 2020.
+The company’s first-generation PlantBottle™ introduced in 2009 was made of 30% plant-based PET and 70% purified terephthalic acid (PTA).

 Coca-Cola’s PlantBottleTM technology